100+ essays on literary topics

 I’m not sure where my love of theatre came from, but it started early.
 I was writing plays and pestering my teachers to put them on when I was still at primary school.
 Writing stories, poems and novels came a little later, encouraged by English teachers at secondary school.

 For four or five years, while I was still at school, I was a member of the Bradford Civic Playhouse, an amateur theatre group with an ambitious programme and a strong track-record in nurturing talent and launching actors on professional careers.
 Billie Whitelaw, Robert Stephens and Gorden Kaye all started there.

-Not long after I had left Cambridge and started work as an English teacher, Faber & Faber included two of my short stories in Introduction 4 – stories by new writers.
+Not long after I left Cambridge and started work as an English teacher, Faber & Faber included two of my short stories in Introduction 4 – stories by new writers.
 My first novel, The Old School, was published by Faber & Faber in 1976.

 “Integrity and exactness shine forth from every page.”
 The Sunday Times.

 “A nice line in the manic.”
 New Statesman.

 Subsequently, as a drama teacher and youth theatre director, I wrote and directed many plays for performance by young people.
 One of them, Revenge of the Sea God, is recommended by Youth Theatre Ireland in its youth theatre play list, Playshare, and was performed by Prague Youth Theatre in June 2019.

 Now I write mainly for adults.
 Unspoken – a play about a man and his stammer was written in collaboration with speech and language therapist Dr Trudy Stewart with the help and advice of people who stammer.
 It had its first performance in a production by Leeds Arts Centre at The Carriageworks, Leeds, 5-8 July 2017, and has since been performed by the same cast at an international speech therapy conference in Antwerp and at the John Lyons Theatre, CityLit, in London.